 Trustees of the Armed Forces Education Trust (AFET) are committed to the welfare of all children and young people.
 They will endeavour to ensure that benefactors of the Trust, primarily children and young people, are kept safe from harm.

-- All Trustees will undergo a basic check from the Disclosure and Barring Service (DBS).
+- On appointment and, if possible, before taking up the post, Trustees will undergo a basic check from the Disclosure and Barring Service (DBS).
+Records of this will be maintained by the CEO.

-- The Trust will have a named lead and deputy lead for child protection
+- The Trust will have a named lead for child protection.

-- No Trustee will have contact alone with a child or young person who is a benefactor of the Trust
+- No Trustee will have contact alone with a child or young person who is a beneficiary of the Trust

 - Information will be shared on a need to know basis and if possible with the child and parents’ consent.
 If this is not the case the Chair and Lead on safeguarding must be consulted.

-- All benefactors of the Trust should receive information stating our commitment to safeguarding and that information would be shared on a need to know basis.
+- All parents or guardians of beneficiaries of the Trust should receive information stating our commitment to safeguarding and that information would be shared on a need to know basis.

 - Safeguarding will be a standard agenda item at each Trustee meeting